rlivings39/cpp-practice/cpp-software-design/README.md

 * Coupling increases the scope of changes
 * Apply SRP and DRY
 * Avoid premature abstraction if upcoming change is unclear

+### Guideline 3: Separate interfaces to avoid unnecessary coupling

+The **interface segregation principle** (ISP), the I in SOLID, says clients shouldn't be forced to depend on things they don't use.
+That would argue for separating 2 interfaces from `Document`, say `JSONExportable` and `Serializable`.

+Limiting requirements on template parameters also helps with ISP.

+#### Guideline 3 takeaways

+* Coupling also impacts interfaces
+* Use the interface segregation principle to separate concerns in interfaces
+* ISP is a special case of the SRP which applies to inheritance hierarchies and template parameters

+### Guideline 4: Design for testability

 ## Other references mentioned